When the Ramones Bid Fans Farewell With ‘Adios Amigos!’

 Elsewhere, deceptively named (yet still undeniably catchy) acknowledgments of misery such as “Life’s a Gas” and “Have a Nice Day” rubbed shoulders with rather respectable C.J. contributions in the Clash-like “Scattergun” and “Got a Lot to Say.”
 Those were shored up by a handful of token run-throughs.
 There was also a histrionic cover of Johnny Thunders’ “I Love You,” a familiar recycling of the Ramones formula in “Cretin Family,” and a highly unusual, psychedelia-infused semi-ballad in Joey Ramone’s moving “She Talks to Rainbows.”
 (Japanese fans were also gifted a bonus track when the Ramones covered Motorhead’s tribute, “R.A.M.O.N.E.S.”)

-Together, these songs inevitably evoked mixed emotions and no small amount of nostalgia from stalwart Ramones fans around the world, who were still unwilling to accept the possibility of the band’s demise … until this was officially confirmed, along with that year’s farewell tour.
-Luckily, U.S. residents were granted a reprieve when the Ramones were invited to participate in the sixth edition of the Lollapalooza Festival, throughout the summer of ’96, which ultimately served as some kind of belated recognition of everything they’d done for rock and roll, in exchange for so little personal and financial reward.
+Together, these songs inevitably evoked mixed emotions and no small amount of nostalgia from stalwart Ramones fans around the world, who were still unwilling to accept the possibility of the band’s demise.
+Luckily, U.S. residents were granted a reprieve when the Ramones were invited to participate in the sixth edition of the Lollapalooza Festival, throughout the summer of ’96.
+That ultimately served as some kind of belated recognition of everything they’d done for rock and roll, in exchange for so little personal and financial reward.

-More depressingly still, these personal tolls would quickly mount as each band member figured out how face “life after the Ramones,” leading to shockingly premature deaths for Joey, who succumbed to complications from lymphoma in 2001, Dee Dee, who died of a heroin overdose one year later, and Johnny, who lost a long battle with prostate cancer in 2004.
-(Original drummer Tommy died in 2014.)
+More depressingly still, physical tolls would quickly mount as each band member figured out how to face life after the Ramones.
+There were shockingly premature deaths for Joey, who succumbed to complications from lymphoma in 2001; Dee Dee, who died of a heroin overdose one year later; and for Johnny, who lost a long battle with prostate cancer in 2004.
+(Original drummer Tommy also died in 2014.)

-Only Marky remains among us to carry on some portion of the Ramones’ legacy — a legacy which cannot be tarnished by the diminishing returns of their latter-day career, nor detract from the worthy last gasp undertaken through Adios Amigos!
+After that, only Marky remained to carry on some portion of the Ramones’ legacy — a legacy which cannot be tarnished by the diminishing returns of their latter-day career, nor detract from the worthy last gasp undertaken through Adios Amigos!